AMWA-TV/ms-05-02/docs/Framework.md

 - `T` is the elementId type key (p, m or e).
 - `m` is the ordinal of the definition within the class

+Every property, method or event MUST be uniquely identified in a control class using element ids.

 The `[event]` extended attribute is added to identify events within class definitions.

 Readonly properties are signaled using the `readonly` token.